 EMMA (Endometrial Microbiome Metagenomic Analysis) can determine if the uterine microbial environment is optimal for embryo implantation.

-EMMA provides information about the endometrial bacterial composition, including pathogens causing chronic endometritis (CE) that can be specifically investigated in ALICE.
+EMMA provides a wide view of the endometrial bacterial composition, including pathogens causing chronic endometritis (CE) that can be specifically investigated in ALICE.

 Indications for EMMA